 If the stock has decreased in value, though, it’s better to cash it in first so you can deduct the loss.
 If that 100 shares of stock you bought at $10 is now worth $4, for example, you’ll be able to write off the $600 loss if you sell the stock before giving the money away.
 If you held the stock for more than a year and are in the 15% long-term capital-gains bracket, for example, that move can save you $90.
 And you’ll still be able to deduct the value of the gift as a charitable contribution — $400 in this case.

-For detailed information on giving real estate, please reference the PDF below:
+For detailed information on giving real estate, please reference this Gift of Real Estate PDF

 If you have a life insurance policy you no longer need, consider contributing it to a charitable cause you believe in.
 Or, you can purchase a new policy and naming The GOD’S CHILD Project as beneficiary.
 Before making a purchase of new insurance, please contact The GOD’S CHILD Project.